pods-framework/pods/readme.txt

 * Yes / No - You can't really go wrong with a checkbox, but we've added a few charms to make it stand out
 * File / Image / Video - Upload new media or select from existing ones with our Media Library integration, or use a simple uploader, your choice
 * Avatars - Upload new media or select from existing ones, automatically integrates with get_avatar calls for Users extended by Pods
-* Relationships - Relate any item, to any item of any WP object type, another Pod, or a custom user-defined list
+* Relationships - Relate any item, to any item of any WP object type, another Pod, or a custom user-defined list -- with bidirectional relationships

+= Relationships to rule the world with =

+* Custom defined list
+* Post Types
+* Taxonomies
+* Users
+* User Roles
+* User Capabilities
+* Media
+* Comments

+And many others are also available including:

+* Image Sizes
+* Navigation Menus
+* Post Formats
+* Post Status
+* Sidebars
+* Countries (predefined)
+* US States (predefined)

 = Easily display your content =
-There are several ways to get Pods data to show up throughout your site, but with any WP object type you create or extend with Pods, you can use all of the functions and methods you're already used to -- out of the box!
+There are several ways to get Pods data to show up throughout your site, but with any WP object type you create or extend with Pods, you can use all of the functions and methods you're already used to with the core WordPress API / Loop -- out of the box!

-We'll add some more documentation here about our fully revamped Theming API, stay tuned!
-Our United Theming API lets you theme your content types across every type of Pod, regardless if it's a post type or taxonomy, or.. you get the picture.
+Additionally, we have a United Theming API that lets you theme your content types across every type of Pod, regardless if it's a post type or taxonomy or user, or.. you get the picture.

 = Customized Management Panels =
 Utilize Pods UI (included in Pods 1.10+) to build your own Custom Management panels for your Pods.